Andes Adventure

 Ausangate confronts you with the very essence of the Andes: its deafening silence, its brutal contrasts between electric-blue lagoons and blinding-white glaciers, the ancestral wisdom emanating from every *apacheta* (ceremonial stone mound).

-Crossing Palomani Pass at 5,200 meters, where the air thins but mental clarity sharpens, you’ll understand why shamans call this circuit an “Andean initiation.”
+Crossing Palomani Pass at 5,200m / 17,060ft, where the air thins but mental clarity sharpens, you’ll understand why shamans call this circuit an “Andean initiation.”

 Trekking here becomes moving meditation, where each step on permafrost is a verse in the most awe-inspiring geological poem in Peru.